How to stop watery eyes or teary eyes

-The most common causes for water eyes include allergies, digital eye strain, old or torn contact lenses, and debris (such as a loose eyelash).
+The most common causes for watery eyes include allergies, digital eye strain, old or torn contact lenses, and debris (such as a loose eyelash).
 Believe it or not, your eyes could be watering so much because they’re actually dry and need moisture.

 If your eyes are still watering after taking these measures, you may have a more serious eye condition, so consult with your eye doctor for diagnosis and treatment.

 What are the common causes of watery eyes?

 There are many reasons your eyes could be watering more than usual.

 Allergies: Seasonal allergies can make your eyes itchy, causing your eyes to produce more lubrication to soothe the irritation.
 Eye drops and antihistamines can help.

 Conjunctivitis: Pink eye is another reason your eyes could be watering more than usual.
 However, in the case of conjunctivitis, your eyes are actually emitting a thick discharge.
 If your eyes are watery but your “tears” are thicker than usual or have a yellow tinge, consult with your eye doctor right away for treatment.

 Dry eye syndrome: How can dry eyes cause teary eyes?
 Healthy lacrimal glands use three ingredients to keep your eyes moist: water, mucus and oil.
 When your eyes are dry due to lacrimal gland issues, then your eyes will flush water (only) into your eyes to wet them, but without the mucus and oil, the moisture won’t stay.
 Medicated eye drops can help in this case.

 Other causes for excessive watery eyes, according to Wills Eye Hospital, include: